Muzammal-Naseer/CDA/README.md

 Pytorch Implementation of "Cross-Domian Transferability of Adversarial Perturbations" (NeurIPS 2019) [(arXiv link)](https://arxiv.org/abs/1905.11736),

-## Introduction
+## Highlights

-<p align="justify">The transferability of adversarial examples makes real-world attacks possible in black-box settings,
+1. The transferability of adversarial examples makes real-world attacks possible in black-box settings, where the attacker is forbidden to access the internal parameters of the model. we propose a framework capable of launching highly transferable attacks that crafts adversarial patterns to mislead networks trained on different domains.
+The core of our proposed adversarial function is a generative network that is trained using a relativistic supervisory signal that enables domain-invariant perturbation.
-where the attacker is forbidden to access the internal parameters of the model. we propose a framework capable of launching highly transferable attacks that crafts adversarial patterns to mislead networks trained on different domains.
-The core of our proposed adversarial function is a generative network that is trained using a relativistic supervisory signal that enables domain-invariant perturbation</p>
+2. We mainly focus on image classfication task but you can use our pretrained adversarial generators to test robustness of your model regardless of the task (Image classification, Segmentation, Object Detection etc.)

 ![Learning Algo](/assets/cross_distribution.png)